farmanp/ai-code-auditor/README.md

 ## License

 This project is designed for defensive security and code quality analysis purposes only.
-Use responsibly for improving code quality and security posture.
+Use responsibly for improving code quality and security posture.a